etShaw-zh/HINA/Documentation/Modules/mesoscale.rst

 Example Code
 ------------

-This example demonstrates how to use `bipartite_communities` for clustering nodes in a bipartite network.
+This example demonstrates how to use `hina_communities` for clustering nodes in a bipartite network.

 **Step 1: Import necessary libraries**